iamEddielo/git-version-control-getting-code-with-git/README.md

 ## Learning Goals

-- Copy a repository to your local machine with `git clone`
+- Copy the repository to your local machine with `git clone`
 - List remotes with `git remote`
 - Duplicate other organizations' repositories into your own via GitHub with the "Fork" button